sunitak09/Crowdfunding_ETL/README.md

 Verify the table creation by running a SELECT statement for each table.
 Import each CSV file into its corresponding SQL table.
 Verify that each table has the correct data by running a SELECT statement for each.

+RESULTS: .CSV file (campaign.csv, category.csv, contacts.csv, subcategory.csv) created in jupyter notbook activity saved in Resources which are the data file for SQL schema in postgress.